bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 language.
 In this class we will be using [Greenfoot](https://www.greenfoot.org) and [BlueJ](https://bluej.org/) as development environments.
-You will learn about writing programs, designing simple algorithms, about control structures, data types and structures, objects and classes.
+You will learn about writing programs, designing simple algorithms, about control structures, data types and structures and last not least objects and classes.

 ## Language